orlarey/ondemand-ifc24-slides/slides.md

 ### `oversampling(C)`

 Circuit `C` is run $N$ times faster than the surrounding circuit.
-The value of sampling frequency, as seen from within `C`, is adapted accordingly.
+The _sampling frequency_ observed by `C`, is adjusted proportionally to the oversampling factor.

 ## Undersampling